francheska-guzman/codebridge/README.md

 Hello World!

-"Getting Ready for CodeBridge" was created to practice what I learn about how to build a website (using HTML and CSS).
-At the same time, I immerse myself on how to use GitHub, and of course, give people useful resources so they can create their own website too!
+"Getting Ready for CodeBridge" was created to practice what I learn about HTML and CSS.
+At the same time, I immerse myself on how to use GitHub!